-- 1. Associate's degree in electrical engineering technology with 3 years of relevant experience OR B.S. in Electrical/ Computer Engineering plus 1 year of relevant experience. - 2.
-Demonstrated experience with diagnosing/ troubleshooting electronic equipment malfunctions and successful repair as evidenced by application material. - 3.
-Developed hardware, software, and/or firmware products as evidenced by application material.
+- 1. B.S. in Electrical/Computer Engineering plus 2 years of relevant experience. - 2.
+Demonstrated experience with equipment repair as evidenced by application material. - 3.
+Developed hardware, software, and/or firmware products as evidenced by application material. - 4.
+Demonstrated experience with troubleshooting electronic systems as evidenced by application material.